Stormheg/wagtail/docs/contributing/developing.rst

     $ npm run build

 Any Wagtail sites you start up in this virtualenv will now run against this development instance of Wagtail.
 We recommend using the `Wagtail Bakery demo site <https://github.com/wagtail/bakerydemo/>`_ as a basis for developing Wagtail.
 Keep in mind that the setup steps for a Wagtail site may include installing a release version of Wagtail, which will override the development version you've just set up.
-In this case, you should install the site before running the ``pip install -e`` step, or re-run that step after the site is installed.
+In this case, you should install the site before running the ``
+-e`` step, or re-run that step after the site is installed.

 .. _testing: